Henrietta Montalba

-Henrietta Mary Ann Skerrett Montalba (8 April 1848 – 14 September 1893) was a British sculptress, born into a renowned family of artists.
+Henrietta Mary Ann Skerrett Montalba (8 April 1848 – 14 September 1893) was a British sculptor, born into a renowned family of artists.
 She studied art at what was to become the Royal College of Art with fellow-student, Princess Louise, Duchess of Argyll.
 The Princess painted a portrait of her which today hangs in the collection of the National Gallery of Canada.

-She first exhibited at the Royal Academy in 1876, and her work was often seen at the Grosvenor Gallery in London.
+Montalba first exhibited at the Royal Academy in 1876, and her work was often seen at the Grosvenor Gallery in London.
 Montalba was rarely separated from her family, residing in later days chiefly at the family home in Venice, Italy.
-She died in Venice, on September 14, 1893, and was buried near her father in the island cemetery of San Michele.
+She died in Venice on 14 September 1893 and was buried near her father in the island cemetery of San Michele.
 One of her sculptures, a bronze titled Boy Catching a Crab, is in the collection of The Victoria and Albert Museum.

 Early life

-Henrietta Montalba was born on April 8, 1848, the fifth child and the fourth daughter of Anthony Rubens Montalba and Emeline (née Davies), all of whom would attain considerable success as artists.
+Henrietta Montalba was born on 8 April 1848, the fifth child and the fourth daughter of Anthony Rubens Montalba and Emeline (née Davies), all of whom would attain considerable success as artists.
 Her birth was at 9 Camden Terrace West, Camden New Town, Saint Pancras in London.
 Her birth was registered by her mother on 6 October 1848 with the given name Henrietta Mary Ann Skerrett Montalba.
 Her father's profession was given as gentleman.
 The 1871 British census shows Anthony Montalba living at 19 Arundel Gardens, Notting Hill, London, with four daughters, all artists.
 Montalba studied first at what was to become the Royal College of Art in South Kensington, and then in the Accademia di Belle Arti in Venice.
 Later she became a pupil of Jules Dalou, the French sculptor, during his residence in London.